yahya9912/Friday-Night-Speechin-VS-TTSBot-SCRAPPED-BUILD/README.md

 # Friday Night Speechin' DEV BUILD

 **FOR DEV 1.0 Press Code and Download as Zip, or clone to your mods folder!**

-Actually dont use this, Just do code and download as zip.
-Dev 1.0 is pretty outdated
+Actually dont use the tags, Just do code and download as zip. the tags are pretty outdated

 A mod made by Yahya, hPhantom  and Diamantitos.
 --